makeplans/changelog/readme.md

 # MakePlans Changelog

+2023-02-08

+* Fix performance issues of large CSV exports.
+* CSV export files are now stored privately on AWS S3 instead of attached in the export email.
+The link to download the file is only accessible for 15 minutes after the export is generated.

+2023-01-31

+* Fix Stripe descriptor statement for accounts with long name which caused transactions to fail.

 2022-12-28

 * For easier creation of many resources you can now clone an existing resource.
 Please note that provided services are not included in the clone.